pegasus-isi/pegasus/doc/sphinx/data-management.rst

 Metadata for the files is picked up from

--  metadata associated with the file element in the DAX.
-File elements are optionally used to record the locations of input files for the workflow in the DAX.
+-  metadata associated with the file element in the Abstract Workflow.
+File elements are optionally used to record the locations of input files for the workflow in the Abstract Workflow.

--  metadata associated with the files in the uses section of the job element in the DAX
+-  metadata associated with the files in the uses section of the job element in the Abstract Workflow

 -  metadata associated with the file in the Replica Catalog.

-Below is a snippet that illustrates metadata for a file specified in the file element in the DAX
+Below is a snippet that illustrates metadata for a file specified in the file element in the Abstract Workflow

 ::